AutolinkTechX/AutolinkCleanVersion/README.md

 Copy
 Edit
 git checkout -b feature/your-feature-name

-3. Make your changes and commit them:
+Make your changes and commit them:

 bash
 Copy
 Edit
 git commit -m "Add your message here"
-GitHub Docs

-4. Push to the branch:
+Push to the branch:

 bash
 Copy
 Edit
 git push origin feature/your-feature-name

-5. Open a pull request detailing your changes.
+Open a pull request detailing your changes.
-GitHub Docs
-+1
-GitHub Docs
-+1

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.